Teen Services

 - Teen-run programs will be run by one teen or a small group of teens for larger workshops.
 No adult family members are to be present in a teen-run program.

-- Authorizing a program in the library will be at the discretion of the Youth Services Department Head and Library Administration based on various factors, including public interest, space availability, similarity to recent programs, et. al.
+- Authorizing a program in the library will be at the discretion of the Youth Services Teen Librarian and Library Administration based on various factors, including public interest, space availability, similarity to recent programs, et. al.

 - Failure to arrive for a program will be sufficient grounds to no longer work with a teen presenter for a period of six months.
 No community service hours will be granted.